Video of handcuffed black teens sparks police probe

 The responding officers were wearing body cameras that were activated during the incident, police officials said.

-Park Police Chief Jason Ohotto and Superintendent Mary Merrill reviewed the bodycam footage Wednesday morning and requested an independent investigation into whether police policies, procedures and laws were properly followed.
+Park Police Chief Jason Ohotto and Superintendent Mary Merrill reviewed the bodycam footage Wednesday morning and requested an independent investigation into whether police policies, procedures and laws had been properly followed.

-The Minnesota chapter of the Council on American-Islamic Relations also called for the incident to be investigated, and said the children are of Somali heritage and were "targeted" because they were detained and had a gun pointed at them.
+The Minnesota chapter of the Council on American-Islamic Relations also called for an investigation, and said the children are of Somali heritage and were "targeted" because they were detained and had a gun pointed at them.

 Police were also looking for the female who called 911, according to NBC affiliate KARE.
-Reporting a false crime is a misdemeanor level offense in Minnesota.
+Reporting a false crime is a misdemeanor in Minnesota.

 Park police said one of the teens was a runaway and was taken to the Juvenile Supervision Center before being released.
 The other three boys were released at the park and not arrested.